Open Accessibility Menu

 Heart

-TAVR (transcatheter aortic valve replacement) is minimally invasive surgical heart valve replacement procedure for patients with aortic stenosis who are not surgical candidates for traditional open heart surgery.
-TAVR is a less invasive option that enables surgeons to use a catheter to guide an artificial heart valve through the carotid artery - directly into the heart, position it within the patient’s native heart valve and implant the new valve allowing it to restore blood flow.
+TAVR (transcatheter aortic valve replacement) is a minimally invasive surgical heart procedure to replace a narrow aortic valve.
+This method is for people with aortic stenosis who can't have regular open heart surgery.
+Surgeons use a thin tube called a catheter to guide an artificial heart valve through the carotid artery to the heart.
+They place the new valve inside the patient's own heart valve, allowing it to restore blood flow.

 TAVR